 q.
 Squad Leaders.
 The first link in the chain of command for cadets in ranks, squad leaders have primary responsibility for the professional development, performance, morale, and well-being of the members of their squads.
 Responsibilities include:

-(1) Being proficient in close order drill and being able

-to take charge of their squad.
+(1) Being proficient in close order drill and being able too take charge of their squad.

 (2) Knowing and assisting their squad members.